 Have you skipped out on sleep because there was a big project to complete, an event to attend, or a Netflix marathon to enjoy?
 Once in while is harmless, but ask yourself: How often do you swap slumber for something else?
 We must sleep well to cope with the stressors that life throws at us.
 In fact, how we perceive stress depends, in part, on how rested we are.

 To sleep well, prioritizing this health giving practice is key.
 Set a standard time to wake, create a quiet, perfectly dark and comfortably cool boudoir, ensure your linen is natural, your mattress and pillow are comfortably supportive, and set aside blue light emitting sources for at least two hours before bedtime.
 That includes your tablet, smartphone, computer and television.
+Perhaps try lying on an Ajnamat for 15 minutes to calm the mind and let your body prepare for rest.
 If you simply cannot do without these, install a blue light blocker like f.lux.

 4) A worry journal